-Dedicated research by J. Joseph Edgette, Ph.D., Widener University professor emeritus, has revealed the story of the canine passengers.
+With all that has been written about the 1912 sinking of the Titanic, little has been written about the dogs that were passengers.
+Dedicated research by J. Joseph Edgette, Ph.D., Widener University professor emeritus, has revealed some of the details about the canine passengers

-While a count of the dogs on board the ship cannot be verified, Professor Edgette has found documentation of several of them: The dogs on board included a King Charles spaniel, two Airedales; a chow; a Great Dane; a champion French bulldog, newly purchased in England; a Pekingese, and a “toy dog” owned by Helen Bishop, a 19-year-old bride.
+While a count of the dogs on board the ship cannot be verified, Professor Edgette found documentation of some of them, including a King Charles spaniel, two Airedales, a chow, a Great Dane, a champion French bulldog (newly purchased in England), a Pekingese, and a “toy dog” owned by Helen Bishop.
+(A few more dogs are listed here.)

 Other Animals On Board

 In addition to dogs, there were also birds on board.
-Ella Homes White of New York had with some poultry—a rooster and several hens—that she was importing them from France in order to mix in with her stock.
+First class passenger Ella Holmes White of New York brought with her some poultry—a rooster and several hens—that she was importing from France in order to mix in with her own stock.
 Another woman had 30 cockerels that were coming to the United States with her.
 There may also have been some canaries, a popular pet of the day.